wwwilma/dat257/README.md

-# dat257
+# dat257 Agile Software Project Management
-# Agile Software Project Management, IT 2.4, VT23
+### IT 2.4, VT23

+## Project Description
+Our goal is to create a website where users can track their daily habits by tracking certain sustainable actions.
+Our idea is to make users aware of their impact on the planet accourding to goal 12 of UN's sustainability goals; Responsible Consumption and Production.
+Giving out information about why sustainable actions are important is a part of the website's goal to help motivate the users to change their habits for the better.

-## Project Group 10:
+## Project Group 10
 * Atosa Daneshvar-Minabi – [Tussies](https://github.com/Tussies)
 * Emma Axelsson – [emmaaxelsso](https://github.com/emmaaxelsso)
 * Hanna Harnesk – [HGodisH](https://github.com/HGodisH)